 They hover at the bar, lingering, waiting for the right moment to engage.
-Timing is everything in this moment.
+Timing is everything at this moment.
 If he acts too soon he will scare her off.
-She’ll be able to sense that he was waiting for her approach and she will get spooked.
+She’ll be able to sense that he was waiting for her to approach and she will get spooked.
 Wait too long, and he’ll miss his opportunity completely.
 Sound like the animal kingdom?

 Sadly, this is what courtship looks like at the University of Connecticut.
 While waiting for a drink at the local watering hole, Huskies Bar and Restaurant (although there is no food to be found), I noticed the ways in which young men and women were engaging mimicked that of the African safari or the Amazon jungle.
-Each person, while indulging in watered down vodka-crans, looked around to find a familiar face to fraternize with or a hot human to hold on to for the night.
+Each person, while indulging in watered-down vodka-crans, looked around to find a familiar face to fraternize with or a hot human to hold on to for the night.

 Gone are the days of a dozen roses left at your door, simple yet sentimental text messages, and date nights consisting of dinner and a movie.
 Now the roses are the clothing you left at his apartment the night before, the simple text messages are inquiries about coming over after a night out, and dinner and a movie has morphed into what my generation calls Netflix and Chill.